 A Chromecast Audio is also really easy to drop into your existing home stereo or entertainment center.
 If you already have a great setup and would love to use Google Play Music or listen to your music across your own network, all you need to do is plug a Chromecast Audio into an open optical input using a Toslink cable and fire up the Google Cast app.
-You can even use a pair of powered speakers like these Mackie 4-inch Monitors for great sound without a separate amplifier.
-Being versatile is a big plus, and a Chromecast Audio will fit most anywhere and connect to anything using standard cables.
+Being versatile is a big plus, and a Chromecast Audio will fit almost anywhere and connect to anything using standard cables.

-Whether you're just looking for a cheap and easy way to build a streaming stereo for your office or bedroom, or want to connect your whole house with multiple setups indoors or out, a Chromecast Audio is a great way to do it.
+Whether you're just looking for a cheap and easy way to build a streaming stereo for one room or want to connect your whole house with multiple setups indoors or out, a Chromecast Audio is a great way to do it.

 Sign up for Black Friday email alerts!